-The binary plan is a network marketing compensation plan wherein new distributors are placed in a binary (two legged) tree structure, or a left and a right subtree in the organisation.
+The binary plan is a network marketing compensation plan wherein new distributors are placed in a binary (two legged) tree structure, or a left and a right sub-tree in the organization.

 The plan is fairly new in the network marketing industry.
 Network marketing companies started using the binary compensation plan in the late '80s to early '90s.